 The Templars’ methods influenced Italian bankers (who developed bills of exchange) and later European finance.
 Their network showed how trust, records, and branches could move value without constant physical transport, a principle behind modern cheques, credit cards, and digital transfers.

-They were not the "first bank" in absolute terms, but they pioneered secure, international credit on a grand scale.
-No myth needed,the records of kings and chroniclers confirm it.
+They were not the “first bank” in absolute terms, but they pioneered secure, international credit on a grand scale.
+No myths required: the records of kings and chroniclers confirm it.

 About the Author